DaManJ/BuffAutoSell/README.md

 This is an extremely rudimentary chrome extension that I spent about 4 hours on.
 This extension auto-adjust item sell prices to stay competitive down to a price limit on buff.
 Currency should be set to RMB for correct price granularity.
+Do not use for non-csgo items as 'game' is hard-coded to csgo.

 ____________________________________________________________________________________________________________________________________________________________________
 Whilst rudimentary, the strategy is quite optimal for selling cases.